Piriformis Syndrome Manchester

 In case of chronic and recurrent pain that significantly affects activity, a painkilling injection in the region containing an anti-inflammatory medicine may be administered, which reduces the symptoms and improves the quality of life (Vij et al., 2021).

-When all treatment options have failed and still you still find that your piriformis syndrome won’t go away, an MRI of the lower lumbar or pelvic region may be required to try and see the structure of the muscle and its relation to the nerve, to check any co-existent disc pathology and to assess the sacroiliac region can help greatly
+When all treatment options have failed, an MRI of the lower lumbar or pelvic region may be required to try and see the structure of the muscle and its relation to the nerve

-Often with injections and rehab, most cases of Piriformis syndrome to resolve and surgery is advised as a last resort.
+Often with injections and rehab, most cases of Piriformis syndrome do resolve and surgery is advised as a last resort.

 Is Walking Good for Piriformis Syndrome?